fluffynuts/OrmNomNom/README.md

 otherwise entity gets confused about which provider to use, since I have several defined in the config file.
 You may not have to follow this approach if you only use one provider type

+9) If you're using Sqlite for backing (file or in-memory) against Entity, you will have to store integer values as LONGs since otherwise retrieval results in a failure as the stored values are pulled up as int64 and then can't be applied to your int32 properties.